getsieutoc/homie/README.md

 # Homie

-A multi-tenant security scanning platform for domain security management.
+A multi-tenant domain scanner, keep your domains tight.
+Lockin’ down threats, got your back like a homie in a fight!

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)